Fauquier County Faith Notes

 Saturday, Dec.
 14

 Children’s Christmas Program and Celebration: Grace United Methodist Church invites the community to participate in the children’s Christmas program, on Saturday, Dec.14, from 3 to 6 p.m.
-The church would love for all the children from the community to get involved.
+Church members would love for all the children from the community to get involved.
 Come dressed as angels, shepherds, animals or kings.
 If you need a costume, the church will provide one.
 A small, non-speaking part, in the Christmas story, will be assigned to each child.
-Bring your family, friends and neighbors to this fun holiday event.
 Afterward church members and visitors will celebrate with free pizza and chili, games, crafts, cookie decorating and Santa.
 All are welcome; admission is free.
 Grace United Methodist Church – Hartwood (Fauquier County), 13056 Elk Ridge Road, Fredericksburg.
 Contact the church office at 540-752-5462 or office.graceumc@gmail.com.

 Sunday, Dec.
 15